feathers-studio/comptime.ts/ERRORS.md

 > Error occurred while evaluating the expression.

-This error implies that an evaluation context was created, but it failed to evaluate at compile time.
+This error implies that an evaluation block was created, but it failed to evaluate at compile time.

 It could due to: